serinaf127/Vwesion-Control/README.md

 ## Group Members: Serina Fan, Yexiu Gao, Minakshi Thapa

 ### Part2
-For the LICENSE.md, we choose the GNU Lesser General Public License.
-Users of our software such as developers and companies can study, use, integrate, distribute, and redistribute a software component under releasing their sourse code of any changes to the original software.
-The license is not restricted by the terms of a strong copyleft license so that the users do not need to release the whole program.
+## License
+You can study, use, integrate, and distribute our code to your own software without releasing the source code.
+Commercial use, modification, distribution, patent use, private use are permitted.
+Copyright and license notices must be preserved.

 ## Code of Conduct
 Please read our Code of Conduct for information regarding how to contribute to our project in a friendly, and respectful manner.